Memoirs...

 THE FESTIVE POACHER - (by Ian Taylor) This was one of the "Second City Firsts" series produced by Tara Prem (Mrs Brian Glover).
 My character was a young bloke who lived with his grandma (played by Liz Smith).
 He'd spent all his money on the upkeep of his racing greyhound and had to steal a turkey for Christmas.
 I recorded two songs for this.
 One was a theme song I wrote for the beginning and end: the other was a carol which was played as if on the radio in the kitchen during the first scene.
 As it finished, John Dunn's voice said "That was Bernard Wrigley singing "The Holly and the Ivy".
 In their infinite wisdom the BBC accountants decided to eventually wipe the whole series.

-In '76 I wrote the music for the "Fosdyke Saga" which was initially performed at the ICA in London.
+THE FOSDYKE SAGA - This production, for which I wrote the music, was initially performed at the ICA in London.
 It was scripted by Alan Plater from the characters created by Bill Tidy.
 BBC2 also recorded a performance at the Haymarket theatre in Leicester.
 This was broadcast as a play and produced by David Rose.
-A year or so after I did the same for "Fosdyke Two."
-The Scaffold recorded the theme song "Fosdykes Arise" and I remember playing as one of the band on a gig in Worcester not long after.
-Still waiting for the dosh
+I put the theme song "Fosdykes Arise" on my "Ten Ton Special" LP the year after.
+The Scaffold recorded the song as well, and I remember playing as one of the band on a gig in Worcester not long after.
+Still waiting for the dosh.

 THANK YOU AND GOODNIGHT- These were five minute clips shown every weekday before the network shut down at night.
 They were recorded as 40 minute concerts before an invited audience in the studio and edited from that.
 Mine was recorded on the same night that John Laurie (Dad's Army) gave his renditions of the poetry of William McGonigle.
 Guests on other weeks included Spike Milligan, Wilfred Makepeace-Lunn (the inventor) and the Oldham Tinkers..
 Directed by Arthur Taylor, who later published an authoritative book on pub games.